icoman/msgpack-rpc-go/README.md

 # go msgpack RPC server

-This is fork with a small fix from [https://github.com/msgpack-rpc/msgpack-rpc-go](https://github.com/msgpack-rpc/msgpack-rpc-go).
+This is a fork plus a small fix from [https://github.com/msgpack-rpc/msgpack-rpc-go](https://github.com/msgpack-rpc/msgpack-rpc-go).